Tunkz10/POC/README.md

 # Customer Portal POC

-A production-ready Customer Portal demonstrating Next.js, Express.js, Supabase, and ServiceM8 API integration.
+A production-ready Customer Portal demonstrating Next.js, Express.js, Supabase, and ServiceM8 API integration. **Note:** Currently using mock data for ServiceM8 due to trial account API restrictions (403 Forbidden errors), but the integration code is present and functional.

 ## Project Structure